rustwasm/gloo/CONTRIBUTING.md

 $ cargo fmt --all
 ```

-## Gloo Crate Guidelines
+## Gloo Crate Checklist

-These are the guidelines for Gloo crates:
+Here is a checklist that all Gloo utility crates should fulfill:

 * [ ] The crate should be named `gloo-foobar`, located at `crates/foobar`, and
       re-exported from the umbrella crate like: